Morarji Desai National Institute of Yoga

-Profile
+History

 The Morarji Desai National Institute of Yoga, established through the Government of India under the Ministry of Ayush, is committed to encouraging the yoga practice and knowledge across the country.

 Its purpose is to promote the yoga teacher Training and provide advanced research in this area.
 MDNIY has been organizing Yoga Mahotsav annually since 2016.
 Yoga Mahotsav is a curtain raiser for International Day of Yoga to sensitize the masses regarding celebration of IDY.

 Common Yoga Protocol and Yoga DVD for International Day of Yoga, celebrated on 21 June, were prepared by the Institute in consultation with the eminent yoga experts and officials from various Ministries, Govt. of India.

 The institute was started in 1970, in the form a hospital, opened by the now defunct Central Council for Research in Indian Systems of Medicine and Homeopathy, under the Vishwayatan Yogashram.
 The hospital was later converted into an institute, by name, Central Research Institute for Yoga (CRIY) in 1976, to provide free training to people and to organize research on yoga.
 In 1988, the institute was further renamed as the Morarji Desai National Institute of Yoga with expanded mandates.